directus-labs/guest-authoring/post/getting-started-preact/index.md

 export default directus;
 ```

+Be sure to provide your actual Directus project URL.

 ## Using Global Metadata

 In your Directus project, navigate to Settings -> Data Model and create a new collection called `global`.
 Under the Singleton option, select 'Treat as a single object', as this collection will have just a single entry containing global website metadata.